mrccnt/php-vagrant-dev-box/README.md

     (You are ready to ssh using credentials)

-May someday they get that bug fixed.
+Maybe someday they get that bug fixed.
 Check in certain intervalls.